St Mawgan: Antiquities

 Arthur Langdon (1896) recorded two Cornish crosses in the parish: one, a small cross, is at Mawgan Cross and the other at Lanherne.
 The Lanherne cross is a highly ornamented example and stands in the grounds of the nunnery having been brought from Roseworthy in the parish of Gwinear.
 "It is the most beautiful specimen of an elaborately decorated cross in Cornwall."
 Andrew Langdon (1994) records four crosses.
 These are the Lanherne cross, the churchyard cross, Bodrean Cross and Mawgan Cross.
 The churchyard cross is the best preserved medieval lantern cross in Cornwall.
 Bodrean Cross (a cross head and small part of the shaft) was found in 1904 at Bodrean Farm in the parish of St Clement.
 In 1906 the cross head was provided with a new shaft and set up in St Mawgan churchyard.

+Gerald the Giraffe

+The Village is also host to a Giraffe known locally as Gerald.
+Initially placed on a temporary basis the Giraffe became a popular addition with the local residents.
+Stories about Gerald, written by the children from the local primary school, have been featured in the local village magazine.

+Climate

+Cornish wrestling

+St Mawgan has been a major centre for Cornish wrestling over at least the last few centuries.
+Matches have always been held on the recreation ground in churchtown.

+The St Mawgan wrestling committee was instrumental in the split of the Cornwall County Wrestling Association, helping form the East Cornwall Wrestling Federation ("ECWF") in 1934.

+St Mawgan has been home to the Cawley family that have been dominant in Cornish wrestling over the last 40 years: